 AARP Roadside Assistance offers two straightforward breakdown rescue packages at really attractive rates.
 But before everyone gets excited, the main thing to bear in mind is that these special plans - which are actually provided by Allstate, our top choice overall among the best roadside assistance services - is that you need to be a member of AARP, and therefore at least 50 years old, to be eligible for them.

-AARP Roadside Assistance review: Costs and ease of use
+AARP Roadside Assistance review: Plan options and cost

 24/7 recovery: Yes

 An app for that: Yes. iOS and Android

 As you might expect, how much you're willing to pay plays a big part in exactly what AARP will cover in terms of breakdown rescue.
 Roadside Assist is the most affordable option, coming in at $62 for the first year for up to two drivers - that's 10% lower than the usual price of $69.
 For that, you can be rescued up to three times a year, and is a good option if you don't travel far, in providing local tow benefits of up to 10 miles.
 Perhaps unsurprisingly, trip interruption isn't included at this price.

 The other option is Roadside Elite, which costs $119 (a discount of 20% off the normal price) but allows for up to 7 rescues annually and a 100 mile towing coverage - $1,500 trip interruption benefit is included too.
 One thing worth looking out for, however, are the renewal prices, with the Assist plan rising to $80 a year, and Elite going up to $133, so you may wish to re evaluate your options at that point - National General is our specific choice for value for money overall.